 Re-gluing a loose and wobbly chair can be done two ways.
-The chair can either be disassembled, or glue can be worked into the joints (without taking the chair apart).
+Either disassemble it and re-glue complete, or work glue into the joints without taking it apart.

 1st Method – Disassemble The Chair

 With the use of a rubber mallet, some chairs can be taken apart.
-This is the preferred method, so the old glue can be scraped off the mortise and tenons (or dowels).
+This method is preferred because the old glue can be scraped off the connecting joinery.

-When disassembling a chair, it is important to lay out each part in such a way that the chair will be put back together as was.
-Mixing up stretchers or turning parts the wrong way will cause problems when putting the chair back together.
+Tip – when disassembling a chair, it’s important to lay out the parts in such a way that everything will be put back together as was.
+Mixing up stretchers, or even turning parts the wrong way, will cause problems when putting the chair back together.

 2nd Method – Inject Glue Into The Joints